-The NACE test is a non-invasive prenatal test.
+The NACE test is a Non-Invasive Prenatal Test(NIPT).
 It detects abnormalities such as Down’s syndrome using a simple blood test.
 It is completely safe for the patient and the baby.
 It is a small sample of blood drawn from your arm just like for any other routine blood test.
 This test can be done from the 10-13th week of pregnancy.

 The test can be performed from the 10th week of your pregnancy.

-The NACE test gives more information about the risk of the most frequent fetal aneuploidies than triple screening during the 1st trimester, decreasing the rate of false positives and negatives.
+The NACE/NIPT test gives more information about the risk of the most frequent fetal aneuploidies than triple screening during the 1st trimester, decreasing the rate of false positives and negatives.